Amit Shah attacks former Haryana CMs over regional bias, says Khattar curbed corruption, lawlessness | Politics

 - India

-Union Home Minister Amit Shah on Thursday said the Manohar Lal Khattar government had curbed corruption and lawlessness in Haryana, and accused the previous chief ministers of favouring their own regions.
+Union Home Minister Amit Shah on Thursday accused previous Haryana chief ministers of favouring their own regions and said in Manohar Lal Khattar, the state has after a long time got a chief minister who is undertaking its all-round development.

-He said the Bhupinder Singh Hooda-led Congress government was marked by corruption and also hit out at the Indian National Lok Dal (INLD) regime led by Om Prakash Chautala, without taking his name.
+The Manohar Lal Khattar government has curbed corruption and lawlessness in Haryana, Shah added.
+He alleged that the Bhupinder Singh Hooda-led Congress government was marked by corruption and also hit out at the Indian National Lok Dal (INLD) regime led by Om Prakash Chautala, without taking his name.

 Shah said, ''Remember Haryana eight years before.
 When one government was formed, corruption used to be rampant and during another government's time 'goondaism' (hooliganism) used to rise.